-HIV is another name for the human immunodeficiency virus.
-A virus is a very small germ that can cause disease, and HIV is a virus that causes a weakening of the person's immune system.
+“HIV” stands for Human Immunodeficiency Virus.
+A virus is a very small germ that can cause disease, and HIV is a virus that causes a weakening of the infected person's immune system.